- Demons & Wizards, Jon Schaffer's side project with Blind Guardian vocalist Hansi Kürsch.

 - Title-Only Chorus: Pure Evil!
 Puuuuuuuuuuuure Evil!

-- Villain Song: "Burning Times" is about demon judging souls at the gates of the afterlife, "Motivation of Man" is about brutality that humanity reaks across the Universe, Horror Show has multiple songs about the classic movie monsters.
-Night of the Stormrider takes place entirely from the point of view of a villain.
+- Villain Song: "Motivation of Man" is about brutality that humanity reaks across the Universe, Horror Show has multiple songs about the classic movie monsters, and the story of Night of the Stormrider is told entirely from the perspective of a Satanic Archetype.

 - We Have Reserves: In past interviews, this seemed to legitimately be Schaffer's attitude towards his own bandmates, claiming that each and every one of his bandmates was replaceable, including their most iconic singer Matt Barlow.
 Not surprisingly, because of this attitude, Iced Earth has had a pretty high turnover rate for band members over the years.